-Application of an incremental parallel resistance is a very simple and low cost method of delivering variable phono stage resistive loading.
+Application of an incremental parallel resistor is a very simple and low cost method of delivering variable phono stage resistive loading.

 Here’s an overview of my approach to delivering this.